-The fair value of services received determined by reference to the fair value of share options granted at the grant date is expensed on a straight-line basis over the vesting period with a corresponding increase in equity (share-based payment transactions reserve).
+The fair value of services received determined by reference to the fair value of share options granted at the grant date is expensed on a straight-line basis over the vesting period with a corresponding increase in equity (share option reserve).

 At the year end date, the Group revises its estimates of the number of options that are expected to ultimately vest.
-The impact of the revision of the original estimates during the vesting period, if any, is recognised in the consolidated income statement with a corresponding adjustment to share-based payment transactions reserve.
+The impact of the revision of the original estimates during the vesting period, if any, is recognised in the consolidated income statement with a corresponding adjustment to share option reserve.